How To Safely Return Your Workforce to the Office [Includes Checklist]

 Follow Local Officials

 Consider reopening phases and where your city may be in the process.
-Keep an eye on COVID cases and case trends to prepare for any change in local recommendations.
+Keep an eye on COVID trends to prepare for any change in local recommendations.

 Watch Case Numbers and Trends